top of page

 • The cleaning and tidying of training areas equipment and resources at the end of the training period.

-All the machinery and equipment in the workplace is categorised according to its degree of hazard.
-It is recognised that there may be certain operations that do not involve dangerous machinery but are nevertheless inherently dangerous.
+All of the machinery and equipment in the workplace is categorised according to its degree of hazard.
+It is recognized that there may be certain operations that does not involve dangerous machinery but are nevertheless inherently dangerous.

 • Those which may be used by learners only under close supervision.